denoland/docs/lint/rules/fresh-server-event-handlers.md

 tags: [fresh]
 ---

-Disallows event handlers in fresh server components
+Disallows event handlers in fresh server components.

 Components inside the `routes/` folder in a fresh app are exclusively rendered on the server.
 They are not rendered in the client and setting an event handler